ukanwat/ScriptGPT/README.md

 # ScriptGPT

 ## Overview
 `scriptgpt` is a JavaScript library that facilitates the creation of custom functions through natural language descriptions and input-output examples, leveraging OpenAI's GPT-4 API.
-It is designed to be used within Node.js applications and allows for code generation via a command-line interface.
+It allows for code generation via a command-line interface.

 ## Features
 - **Function Import**: Integration with Node.js applications for dynamic function creation.